-The school provides Sex and Relationships education.
-Pupils are encouraged and guided by moral principles and taught to recognise the value of family life.
-The role of SRE is to both explore and challenge conventional notions of masculinity and femininity, describing sexuality in a positive sense.
-It provides pupils with the knowledge, skills, and attitudes to feel happy and supported in their own sexual identity, and to respect others' sexual identity.
-Those involved in the delivery of SRE will be committed to securing a safe environment which encourages open discussion of both the positives and dangers of sexual activity.
+The school provides Relationships and Sex Education (RSE) through their PSHE lessons.
+Pupils are encouraged and guided by moral principles, including healthy relationships and consent and taught to recognise the value of family life.
+The role of RSE is to explore, understand and challenge conventional notions of masculinity and femininity, describing sexuality in a positive sense.
+It provides pupils with the knowledge, skills and attitudes to feel happy and supported in their own sexual identity, and to respect others' sexual identity.
+Those involved in the delivery of RSE will be committed to securing a safe environment which encourages open discussion of both the positives and dangers of sexual activity.
 The biological aspects of human reproduction are delivered through the science curriculum.
-We recognize that parents have the right to withdraw their children from any or all parts of the school's program of Sex and Relationship Education, other than those elements, which are required by the Science National Curriculum.
+We recognise that parents have the right to withdraw their children from any or all parts of the school's program of Relationships and Sex Education, other than those elements which are required by the Science National Curriculum.
+We recognise that many of our young people are highly vulnerable.
+We teach our pupils to keep themselves safe and have a focus each year for every age group on consent and appropriate and inappropriate touch, and how to report any concerns.